Tonsley (formerly Clovelly Park) & Mitchell Park

-In May 2015 the EPA approved a voluntary site contamination assessment proposal (VSCAP) provided by Renewal SA, as owners of the former Mitsubishi Motors site in Clovelly Park (now called ‘Tonsley’).
+In May 2015 the EPA approved a voluntary site contamination assessment proposal (voluntary proposal) provided by Renewal SA, as owners of the former Mitsubishi Motors site in Tonsley (formerly Clovelly Park).

-It is the opinion of the auditor that the site is suitable for the proposed residential development provided that numerous audit conditions are implemented.
+It is the opinion of the auditor that the site is suitable for the proposed residential development, provided that numerous audit conditions are implemented.
 The audit conditions include requirements in relation to the development and environmental monitoring, including the ongoing monitoring of soil vapour and groundwater to be undertaken by Renewal SA, in accordance with a monitoring plan endorsed by the auditor.
-The ongoing monitoring is to ensure that soil vapour and groundwater concentrations do not increase to unacceptable levels in the future.
+The ongoing monitoring continues to be undertaken by a consultant on behalf of Renewal SA.

 Work by Renewal SA

 In December 2019 the EPA agreed to a new voluntary proposal for a portion of the Tonsley site formerly defined as ‘section 17 – Plastics, Painting and Plating Shop’.
 In accordance with the voluntary proposal a site contamination auditor has been engaged by Renewal SA for ‘Lot 34’ being a portion of the former section 17.

 Detailed site investigations are being undertaken to determine the nature and extent of site contamination and to identify and assess any potential risk to human health and the environment.

 The assessment of site contamination at the Tonsley site remains ongoing as the site is redeveloped.

 The EPA completed a comprehensive environmental assessment program in December 2014, which detected the presence of trichloroethene (TCE) in soil vapour, soil and groundwater, coming from a former industrial site or sites.